Teaching Opportunities

 Weekly, year-round lunchtime lecture series.
 Many presentations are given by HMS hospitalists regarding topics relevant to hospital medicine or active VCU inpatient quality improvement projects.
 Other presentations are given by invited guest lecturers from other specialties or disciplines, such as pharmacy.
 Subjects for presentations are selected by the presenting physicians, and all faculty are encouraged and expected to participate.

 Residents can get assistance in initiating or joining projects with the help of the Office of Educational Affairs.
-There are opportunities for faculty to get the involvement of medical students or residents with projects, or to start projects with help from other faculty.
+There are opportunities for faculty to involve medical students or residents with projects, or to start projects with help from other faculty.